denisgriaznov/MyoArmControl/README.md

 ## Data mining

-For data mining from Armband Unity program was developed on base of the Unity SDK example from MyoArmband developers:
+Unity program was developed on base of the Unity SDK example from MyoArmband developers:

 - added the ability to recieve EMG data and vizualize it in graph
 - button for writing data to a file with current gesture chose (added as last element of a row)